Habeas corpus in the United States: Habeas corpus litigation after the September 11 attacks

-2020s
+Ongoing developments

 In 2022 a 6–3 majority led by Justice Neil Gorsuch ruled in Brown v.
 Davenport that habeas corpus could only be used to challenge convictions made in which the court did not hold jurisdiction, and that it "could not use it to challenge a final judgment of conviction issued by a court of competent jurisdiction".
 This was built upon in 2023 when a 6–3 majority led by Clarence Thomas ruled in Jones v.
 Hendrix that a prisoner being convicted of an act which is not a crime, and thus being legally innocent, is not sufficient cause to file an appeal under habeas corpus.

 In May 2025, Trump administration official Stephen Miller said regarding immigration cases, "the writ of habeas corpus can be suspended in a time of invasion", and that the Trump administration was "actively looking at" carrying out such a suspension, depending on "whether the courts do the right thing or not"; Article One of the United States Constitution forbids such a suspension "unless when in cases of rebellion or invasion the public safety may require it."
 To support its efforts to accelerate deportation, Trump administration officials have suggested the suspension of habeas corpus for those subject to deportation.
 During a Senate hearing on May 20, 2025, while questioned by Senator Maggie Hassan, U.S. Secretary of Homeland Security Kristi Noem incorrectly defined habeas corpus as "a constitutional right that the president has to be able to remove people from this country".
 In the same hearing, Senator Andy Kim questioned Noem how many times earlier in American history habeas corpus had been suspended and what part of the Constitution includes the suspension authority.
 She did not know the answer to either question, and Senator Kim informed her that that the authority comes from Article I.

-On August 6, 2025, the portions of the Constitution regarding habeas corpus were removed from the Library of Congress's online Annotated Constitution text (specifically Article I: parts of Sections 8 and the entireity of Section 9, and Section 10).
+On August 6, 2025, the portions of the Constitution regarding habeas corpus were removed from the Library of Congress's online Annotated Constitution text (specifically Article I: parts of Sections 8 and the entirety of Section 9, and Section 10).
 The Library of Congress posted to X that this was a coding error, and the missing text was reinstated the same day.

-Differences in post-trial actions

-Habeas corpus is an action often taken after sentencing by a defendant who seeks relief for some perceived error in his criminal trial.
-There are a number of such post-trial actions and proceedings, their differences being potentially confusing, thus bearing some explanation.
-Some of the most common are an appeal to which the defendant has as a right, a writ of certiorari, a writ of coram nobis and a writ of habeas corpus.